fieldtrip/website/workshop/paris2019/handson_sourceanalysis.md

  Select the 200 ms baseline from the dataw_meg structure, compute the covariance, and inspect the covariance matrix with imagesc() after grouping the magnetometers and the gradiometers.
 Also inspect the singular value spectrum of the whitened baseline covariance matrix.
 {% include markup/end %}

+A byproduct of the magnetometers and gradiometers being represented at a similar scale, is the possibility to do a quick-and-dirty artifact identification (and rejection) using **[ft_rejectvisual](/reference/ft_rejectvisual/)**.

+    cfg        = [];
+    cfg.layout = 'neuromag306mag_helmet.mat';
+    layout     = ft_prepare_layout(cfg);

+    cfg        = [];
+    cfg.method = 'summary';
+    cfg.layout = layout;
+    dataw_meg  = ft_rejectvisual(cfg, dataw_meg);

+{% include image src="/assets/img/workshop/paris2019/rejectvisual.png" width="400" %}

+_Figure: Visual artifact rejection window_

+#### Exercise 2:
+{% include markup/info %}
+Consult the **[ft_rejectvisual tutorial](/tutorial/visual_artifact_rejection/)** and remove the obvious outlier trials from the data structure.
+The specification of a layout in the cfg allows for a more detailed inspection of the outlier trials.
+Note these trial numbers, inspect the spatial topography and time courses, and remove them from the data.
+{% include markup/end %}

 ## Compute the covariance matrix of the prewhitened data

+For a beamformer analysis, we need to compute the covariance between all pairs of channels during a time window of interest, which should include the active time window, i.e. the time window after stimulus onset.
+Thus, we should not constrain the window to the prestimulus time window, as we have done so far.
+The covariance, as an average across all single trial covariances is computed by using **[ft_timelockanalysis](/reference/ft_timelockanalysis)** on the prewhitened data, including the whole time window (i.e. we don't call ft_selectdata to extract a time window from the data):

+    cfg = [];
+    cfg.preproc.demean = 'yes';
+    cfg.preproc.baselinewindow = [-0.2 0];
+    cfg.covariance = 'yes';
+    tlckw = ft_timelockanalysis(cfg, dataw_meg);

 ## Compute the forward model